vSphere Replication: How to Increase Disk Space

 If you attempt to increase disk space on a source virtual machine, that change will not automatically be transferred to the disaster recovery replica.
 If a sysadmin does expand the disk space, it will break replication and potentially take the VM offline.

 Increasing hard disk capacity is one of the most common tasks system administrators have to do.
 These days to extend hard disk space, the operating system does all the hard work for you, Windows Disk Manager can extend any disk (including the system disk) without even rebooting the server.
 It’s the same for Linux, but VMware is a different story and it’s one of the challenges introduced with vSphere replication.

 This common task is still possible to do, but you must approach it slightly differently.

-In this demo I will be running VMware vSphere 6.5 Enterprise Plus licence, the infrastructure consists of 2 physical, geographically disparate locations.
+In this demo I will be running VMware vSphere 6.5 Enterprise Plus license, the infrastructure consists of 2 physical, geographically disparate locations.
 Each site is connected with a 10GB production “dark fiber” network, with a 4GB backup link.
-At each location there are 8 esxi hosts, dedicated IBM XIV object storage and 40GB infiniband networking.
+At each location, there are 8 ESXi hosts, dedicated IBM XIV object storage, and 40GB Infiniband networking.